Shouree/storm-http-framework/doc/02-Storm/11-Command-line_options.md

 directories.
 These flags do not alter the default behavior, so unless you specify something else, a REPL is still launched.

-Any options without a preceeding flag are treated the same as `-i`, i.e. as names of files or directories.
-So, to launch a function `main` inside the file `test.bs`, you can run: `Storm test.bs -f test.main`.
+Any options without a preceeding flag are treated the same as `-i` (i.e. as the names of files or directories), with one important difference: Storm will try to execute the function `main` from these imports if they exist.
+So, to run the function `main` in the file `myprogram.bs`, one can type `Storm myprogram.bs`.
+To launch the REPL in this context, either type `storm -i myprogram.bs` or `storm myprogram.bs -l bs`.